How Many Foster Kids Graduate from High School?

 Foster children and youth end up in the care of an assigned guardian through the Department of Social Services DSS.
 Their first placement generally ends up being temporary.

-Reports show that 65% of youth live in more than one placement during care.
+Reports indicate that 65% of youth experience more than one placement during their care.

-Children and youth move to different settings and schools, which impacts academic performance and jeopardizes college education.
+Children and youth often transition to different settings and schools, which can impact their academic performance and jeopardize their college education.
 Foster care settings include relative or non-relative homes, group homes, institutions, or residential live-in centers.

 There are several impacts on the lifestyle and education of foster children and foster youth living in this environment.